Regulations for whole productions or scenery, props and costumes, for museum artefacts, artworks and antiques, and film.

-- your UKTI team within the commercial section of the UK embassy in your destination country
+- your DIT team within the commercial section of the UK embassy in your destination country

 - the Chambers of Commerce in the UK and in your destination country

 A range of import-specific regulations must be complied with by all businesses in this sector.
-The key issues relate to the Tariff, duties, tax refund and Intrastat reporting requirements.
+The main issues relate to the tariff and tax refund requirements.